lorenzo-villa-hub/defermi/README.md

 # defermi

 Python library for the analysis and visualization of point defects.
 Simple and intuitive for new users and non-experts, flexible and customizable for power users.
-Based on main objects from the [`pymatgen`](https://pymatgen.org/) library.
+Based on main objects from the [`pymatgen`](https://pymatgen.org/) library.\
+Explore quickly the functionalities with the dedicated [web app](https://defermi-example.streamlit.app).

 ## Installation